Contracts and schedules

 Your standard T&C play an important role in protecting your business.
-This document lays down the standard way in which you do business and can include your credit terms, cancellation of work by client - and any conditions attached to this such as when a cancellation fee is payable by the client, copyright ownership issues, obligations by both parties in undertaking work, any liability issues.
+This document lays down the standard way in which you do business and can include your credit terms, cancellation of work by the client - and any conditions attached to this such as when a cancellation fee is payable by the client, copyright ownership issues, obligations by both parties in undertaking work, any liability issues.
 Your contract also plays a very important role in documenting the terms of your service with regard to IR35.
-Your contract should therefore accurately reflect your role - please see our IR35 section for more details here.
-The PCG have freelance contracts available for members, or you can ask a legal expert to prepare one for your services, which you can adapt with each new client's details.
+Your contract should therefore accurately reflect your role, please see our IR35 section for more details here.
+The PCG has freelance contracts available for members, or you can ask a legal expert to prepare one for your services, which you can adapt to each new client's details.

 The pointers below are just some of the factors you need to consider when finalising negotiations with a client on a project.

 Before you start work on any project, hold a briefing meeting with the client and interview them thoroughly on what their objectives and requirements are.
 It is a very worthwhile way to spend your time to prevent any possible misunderstanding later that may cost you dearly.
-Interview them about the project, even if you have had a new business meeting where you briefly covered this as a possible project when presenting your folio and even if the client is familiar.
-Background questions on corporate policy, what role your project will have in their "bigger picture", their payment terms etc can prompt other questions you may not originally have thought of.
+Interview them about the project, even if you have had a new business meeting where you briefly covered this as a possible project when presenting your portfolio and even if the client is familiar.
+Background questions on corporate policy, what role your project will have in the big picture of their business, their payment terms can all prompt other questions you may not originally have thought of.
 Document every detail in the proposal and pull out key information relating to the terms for delivering the project for the contract.

 If you are finalising costs at negotiation stage, you may want to undertake an initial section of the work before firming up on costs.

 SOME BASIC CONTRACT DETAILS

 If you are drawing up a contract yourself, we strongly advise you seek legal advice.
 The pointers below are intended for general guidance only:

 - Your company name, title, address, contact details.